Background pattern

 If you take more Aprepitant Accord than you should

 Do not take more capsules than your doctor recommends.
-If you or the child have taken too many capsules, contact your doctor immediately.
+If you or your child have taken too many capsules, contact your doctor immediately.

-If you or the child have forgotten a dose, ask your doctor for advice.
+If you or your child have missed a dose, ask your doctor for advice.

-Stop taking Aprepitant Accord and seek medical attention immediately if you or the child notice any of the following side effects, which may be serious, and for which you or the child may need urgent medical treatment:
+Stop taking Aprepitant Accord and contact your doctor immediately if you or your child notice any of the following side effects, which may be serious and require urgent medical attention:

-• Hives, itching, difficulty breathing or swallowing (unknown frequency, cannot be estimated from available data): these are signs of an allergic reaction.
+• Hives, rash, itching, difficulty breathing or swallowing (frequency not known, cannot be estimated from the available data): these are signs of an allergic reaction.

 Other side effects that have been reported are listed below.